CharlieGo19/devops-notes/aws-sa-ass-learning/README.md

 ## Enable MFA

-    You should try to always add some form of MFA to your AWS account once created.
+    You should try to always add some form of MFA to your AWS Account once created.
 There are several factors that can help improve the security of your account(s):

         1. Knowledge: Something you know, i.e. username & password.